Distributed Robust Adaptive Frequency Control of Power Systems with Dynamic Loads

-To ensure the stability of the augmented system, we make use of its special lower triangular structural.
-It is possible to progressively stabilize from the outer state to the inner state.
-Therefore, we add more terms to the coordinate transformation inspired by backstepping~\cite{KKK:95} to guarantee stability.
+We first conduct a coordinate transformation to convert the frequency control problem into a global stabilization problem of the error dynamics with respect to manifolds~\eqref{e19.03} and~\eqref{e19.04}.
+We make use of its unique lower triangular structure and apply a backstepping technique~\cite{KKK:95} to stabilize the error dynamics from the outer state to the inner state progressively.